The controversy over how the Minnesota Freedom Fund is spending its donations, explained

 As thousands of people across the country took to the streets to protest police brutality in the wake of George Floyd’s death, many more thousands sought to help by making donations.
-Online opinion quickly coalesced around donating to community bail funds as a way to support the protestors: if they were arrested, then they could be promptly released from jail.
+Online opinion quickly coalesced around donating to community bail funds as a way to support the protestors: If they were arrested, then they could be promptly released from jail.
 For people looking to help in Minneapolis, the Minnesota Freedom Fund became a favorite recommendation.
 It ended up receiving more than $30 million in donations in just a few days, though at the beginning of May, its goal had been raising just $5,000 for the month.
 As the protests spread, groups like Brooklyn Community Bail Fund and Community Justice Exchange’s National Bail Fund Network also saw surges in donations.

 As Minneapolis erupted in protests after Floyd’s death, donating to the MFF was framed as a way to provide immediate help, and the MFF itself said in the first few days that it was standing by to hear if protestors are stuck in jail on cash bail, and if so, it would help them.
-But the focus on the fund online was so powerful that, after raising $20 million in four days, the MFF began encouraging people donate to other organizations instead (it then opened up to donations again with a new set of objectives how they could make systemic change.)
-But once there is a simple solution spreading online, it can be hard to stem the tide of donations: When Americans’ attention was focused on immigrant children in cages, everyone suggested donated to RAICES; the nonprofit ended up with $20 million and had to deal with the growing pains of scaling a charity in record time.
+But the focus on the fund online was so powerful that, after raising $20 million in four days, the MFF began encouraging people to donate to other organizations instead (it then opened up to donations again with a new set of objectives how they could make systemic change).
+But once there is a simple solution spreading online, it can be hard to stem the tide of donations: When Americans’ attention was focused on immigrant children in cages, everyone suggested donated to RAICES.
+The nonprofit ended up with $20 million and had to deal with the growing pains of scaling a charity in record time.

 So it was not surprising that three weeks after Floyd’s death, the MFF came under fire amid calls for transparency about where all that money went.
 People wanted proof that the organization was bailing people out, and said they knew protestors still sitting in jail, so why hadn’t they been helped?
-MFF took to Twitter with an update, announcing that they’ve paid “well over” $200,000 towards bailing people out, and are “working on doing more.”
-The backlash was swift: people pointed out what a small percentage of their overall donations that amount was and demanded to know where the rest of the millions of dollars went.
+MFF took to Twitter with an update, announcing that they’ve paid “well over” $200,000 toward bailing people out, and are “working on doing more.”
+The backlash was swift: People pointed out what a small percentage of their overall donations that amount was and demanded to know where the rest of the millions of dollars went.
 (The attention also sparked an internal fight about the identity of the fund’s sole full-time employee.)
 But experts on bail and criminal justice reform say the MFF’s work so far is an accomplishment—and will help cement the role bail funds can play when it comes to making structural change in the criminal justice system.

 Where are the receipts?